michelfernandez/cove/site/content/english/enable-qes.md

 {{< /collapsible >}}

 {{% collapsible 6 "What if I haven't been identified yet?" %}}
 Personal identification is only required for signing with the highest e-signature standard (QES).
-If you have not yet been identified in personal contact, you sign with the second highest standard (AES).
+If you have not yet been identified in personal contact, you sign either with a simple (SES) or an advanced electronic signature (AES).
 {{< /collapsible >}}
 {{< /content >}}